MrBigoudi/RDFIA-Labs/Lab2/README.md

 ### Q20

 Validation is used for testing the model.
-When we willl test on unknown data, we won't use their mean value either.
+When we will test on unknown data, we won't use their mean value either.
 So to test the model properly, we have to consider our validation set as a real test set and then not use their values to compute the mean and standard deviation of the dataset.

 ### Q21